sunkuet02/AnswerThese/README.md

 5. What is Hash ?
 How can you build a Hash table ?
 What is the look up time in Hash Table ?
 6. What is collision in Hash table ?
 How can you minimize collitions ?
 7. You are asked to build Google Search Engine.
 Which data structure you prefer ? explain.
+8. How is an Array different from Linked List?
+9. Which data structures are used for BFS and DFS of a graph?
+10. What is LRU cache?
+Which Data Structure Should be used for implementiong LRU cache?
+11. Which data structure is used for dictionary and spell checker?
+12. Is there any difference between Null and Void ?
+13. Which sorting algorithm is considered the fastest?
+14. Which data structures are used with the following areas: RDBMS, Network data model and hierarchical data model?
+15. How many minimum numbers of queues are needed to implement the priority queue?

 ### Others